Extend a room or add more space to increase your property’s value!

 Extend a room in your home; this is one sure way of adding value, maybe an extra bedroom or two?
-Increasing space in homes can undoubtedly have an effect on your home’s value.
+Increasing space in homes can undoubtedly affect your home’s value.
 Young families and couples, in particular, will want space for their family to grow over the years, and property that can deliver this room for expansion will often be highly desirable.
-However, it is important to ensure that the cost of adding extra space to homes reflects in higher sold house prices.
+However, it is essential to ensure that the cost of adding extra space to homes reflects in higher sold house prices.

 The number of bedrooms in a home critically affects house prices in the UK, unlike some other European countries